epics-modules/gtest/README.md

 system, thus using your specific configuration of EPICS Base, compilers, host platforms etc.

-- Added TAP listener to create test reports in the TAP standard that EPICS uses.
+- TAP listener to create test reports in the TAP standard that EPICS uses.

 - Additional rules for the EPICS build system that build and run